+Lassa virus is a single-stranded RNA virus in the Arenaviridae family.
 Lassa fever outbreaks have occurred in Nigeria, Liberia, Guinea, Togo, Benin, Ghana, and Sierra Leone.
-Cases have been imported to the US, Germany, Sweden, and the United Kingdom.
+Cases have been imported to the United States, Germany, Sweden, and the United Kingdom.
 Although cases can occur at any time of the year in endemic countries, there is a seasonal peak during February to late March.
-Health care practitioners should be prepared for an increased patient load in hospitals, and surveillance should be intensified during that time.
+Health care professionals should be prepared for an increased patient load in hospitals, and surveillance should be intensified during that time.

 The reservoir is the rats Mastomys natalensis, M. erythroleucus, and Hylomyscus pamfi.
 The pygmy mouse (Mus baoulei) has recently been implicated as a reservoir species in West Africa, all of which commonly inhabit houses in Africa.
 Most human cases result from contamination of food with rodent urine, saliva, or feces, but human-to-human transmission can occur via exposure to the urine, feces, saliva, vomitus, or blood of infected people.
 Nosocomial human-to-human transmission is common when personal protective equipment is not available or not used.